Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Gradient flow coupling

-Since the matching relation given in Eq.~(\ref{eq:convert-NNLO}) that maps the gradient flow coupling for some flow time to $\alphaMSbar$ and thus also to $\Lambda_{\overline{\mathrm{MS}}}$ is not exact, the values of the $\Lambda$ parameters obtained via Eq.~(\ref{eq:convert-NNLO}) for different $\tau_F$ need not to be the same.
-The variation of $\Lambda_{\overline{\mathrm{MS}}}$ with $\tauf$ indicates the importance of missing higher order corrections in Eq.~(\ref{eq:convert-NNLO}).
-We see from Fig.~\ref{fig:msbar_vs_convert_run} (right) that $\Lambda_{\overline{\mathrm{MS}}}^{N_f=3}\in [302.8, 319.2]$ for the $\tauf$ range where we expect the perturbative correction to be reliable.
-We will retain only the central value of the obtained range, 311.0 MeV, and disregard the systematic uncertainty stemming from scale variation.
+An alternative way to explore to what extent perturbation theory can describe the running of the gradient flow coupling is to determine $\Lambda_{\overline{\mathrm{MS}}}^{N_f=3}$ using our continuum extrapolated lattice data and Eq. (\ref{eq:gflow}).
+When doing so for $0.075~{\rm fm} \le \sqrt{8\tauf} \le 0.15~{\rm fm}$ we find that $\Lambda_{\overline{\mathrm{MS}}}^{N_f=3}$ lies in the range $[300.9, 317.4]$ MeV.
+We will retain only the central value of the obtained range, 309.1 MeV, and disregard the variation stemming from the choice of $\tauf$.
 This is because, in the subsequent analysis, we will systematically evaluate all conceivable uncertainties in this calculation, including those related to missing higher-order perturbative corrections, which inherently subsume the uncertainty addressed here.
-We consider three sources: i) Statistical uncertainty: This is calculated using bootstrap resampling. ii) Cut-off effects: We exclude the coarsest lattice at $\beta=8.000$ in the continuum extrapolation and take the difference from using the complete lattices as the systematic uncertainty. iii) Higher order perturbative terms in the conversion equation Eq.~(\ref{eq:convert-NNLO}): To probe these effects we add a 3 loop term $k_3\alpha_{\MSbar}^3$ in Eq.~(\ref{eq:convert-NNLO}), where $k_3=2k_2$ or $k_3=-2k_2$.
+We consider three sources: i) Statistical uncertainty: This is calculated using bootstrap resampling. ii) Systematic effects from continuum extrapolations: We exclude the coarsest lattice at $\beta=8.0$ in the continuum extrapolation and take the difference from using the complete set of lattices as the systematic uncertainty. iii) Higher order perturbative terms in the conversion equation Eq.~(\ref{eq:gflow}): To probe these effects we add a 3 loop term $k_3\alpha_{\MSbar}^3$ in Eq.~(\ref{eq:gflow}), where $k_3=2k_2$ or $k_3=-2k_2$.
 The difference from not having such a term will be quoted as another systematic uncertainty.
-All three error analyses are conducted at $\tauf=0.0812$ fm, which corresponds to the maximum of the solved $\Lambda_{\overline{\mathrm{MS}}}^{N_f=3}$ (the peak location of the blue curve in the right panel of Fig.\ref{fig:msbar_vs_convert_run}).
+All three error analyses are conducted at $\tauf=0.0816$ fm, which corresponds to the maximum of the solved $\Lambda_{\overline{\mathrm{MS}}}^{N_f=3}$.
 Collecting all the pieces we obtain